-RURAL BROADBAND INFRASTRUCTURE INVESTMENT ACT
+RURAL BROADBAND INFRASTRUCTURE INVESTMENT-ACT

 High-speed broadband is essential to education, economic development, public safety, and a vibrant quality of life.
 California libraries with broadband capability can connect millions of library cardholders in the State to access collective online library resources, including children's programs such as homework help and foreign language programs.
 Broadband access can attract high-tech businesses to the area that can create synergy with existing local businesses and help grow the economy.
-Broadband can connect local safety and law enforcement officials to better communicate and respond to natural disasters that may affect multiple jurisdictions, as well as state and federal agencies.
+Broadband can connect local safety and law enforcement officials to better communicate, prepare and respond to natural disasters that may affect multiple jurisdictions, as well as state and federal agencies.
+Broadband can allow citizens and business to utilize online technologies more, leading to less travel on congested roadways.
 Bringing greater access to remote communities and supporting adoption of new technology should be a cornerstone of our national infrastructure policy and a chief element of rural economic development.

-• Support legislation that supports and funds universal broadband access to rural and remote communities.
+•1.
+Support legislation that supports and funds universal resilient broadband access to residents, businesses and visitors and close the broadband gap in rural and remote communities.